johnmjkim/route42-app/docs/report.md

 ## Application Design and Decisions

-*Please give clear and concise descriptions for each subsections of this part.
-It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.

 ### **Data Structures**

-*[What data structures did your team utilise?
-Where and why?]*

 - KD Tree
 	- Where: REST API `GET /search/knn` with `k`, `lon`, `lat` parameters.
-	- Why: KD Tree (K dimension tree) is used to store and search 2-D data of location (longitude, latitude).
-KD tree is useful when we need to use multi-dimensional data.
+	- Why: KD Tree (K-dimensional tree) is used to store and search 2-D data of location (longitude, latitude).
+KD tree is useful for finding nearest neighbors and performing range search based on multiple dimensions of data - such as longitude and latitude.
 - HashMap
 	- Where: Used by the REST API for union and intersection operations between lists of `Post`s.
-	- Why:
+	- Why: It's the most efficient way of finding set union and intersections.
+This is used to chain the left and right results when executing commands in `QuerySyntaxTree`.
 - Binary Tree
 	- Where:
-		- REST API `POST /search/` with query encoded as plain text in `query` field of the body sent in JSON format.
+		- REST API `POST /search/` endpoint uses `QuerySyntaxTree` to process the query text sent by a client.
 		- `QueryTreeNode` is used to extract the hierarchical structure of nodes, each representing a binary operator and two expressions.
 	- Why:
+		- It allows efficient parsing of tokens, and allows us to express various operations in a recursive manner, making the code easy to read and maintain.

 ### **Design Patterns**

-*[What design patterns did your team utilise?
-Where and why?]*

-- Singleton

-	- Where: `UserRepository`, `PostRepository`, and `FirebaseStorageRepository` classes under `repository` submodule.
-	- Why: Prevents unnecessary creation of multiple instances of connections with the database.
-By using singleton, it saves memory and connection with the database is easier to manage.

-- Repository pattern:
+- Singleton & Repository

-	- Where: `UserRepository`, `PostRepository` classes under `repository` submodule.
+  - Where: `UserRepository` and `PostRepository` classes under `repository` submodule.
   - Why:
+  	- Singleton pattern prevents unnecessary creation of multiple instances of connections with the database.
+By using singleton, the program uses less memory, and managing the connection with the database is easier.
+  	- Repository pattern abstracts the database operations and allows decoupling of the database access logic from the application logic.

 - Single-activity architecture

+  - What: Composition of Android application based on single or a couple activities, each managing one or more fragments.
-	- Where:
+  - Where: Entire application.
   - Why:
+  	- Route42 primarily has one activity called `MainActivity` which contains a fragment container view, which transitions between fragments based on user selection from the bottom navigation bar.
+  	- Usage of this architecture reduces lines of code required for the whole app, while making it easier to prototype new features.

 - REST API

-	- Where:
+  - Where: In the cloud (AWS EC2 instance)
   - Why:
+  	- When using Cloud Firestore Android SDK, we have some limitations.
+  		- Cannot perform partial text search - for example, we cannot query on substring of a text field.
+  		- Cannot use more than one `arrayContains` in a single query.
+  		- No support for boolean OR operation between multiple filters.
+  		- Every CRUD operation must be asynchronous in order to not freeze up the UI thread.
+  	- Using the REST API allows us to use the Firebase-admin SDK, which gives the REST API higher privilege and more capability than the mobile client.
+  	- Using REST API allows us to simplify database reads and writes.
+The downside is that we sacrifice Firestore's document listener feature, where we can listen to updates on documents of interest.

 - ViewModel